 This presentation introduced the concept of SoTL to two-year college faculty as a practical way of investing in scholarship, and discussed the benefits of SoTL research for both faculty and students.

-College Writing Instructor
+Online Writing Instructor

 Arizona Western College, Yuma, Arizona, 2010-Present

 ENG 90 Fundamentals of Writing (Accelerated): Introduction of essential skills for college-level academic writing, with focus on the writing process, as well as standard usage and mechanics, in structuring clear sentences, paragraphs, and multi-paragraph essays.

 ENG 100 Introduction to Composition: A course in expository writing for students who need review and practice in adapting college-level writing conventions, organizational strategies, and revision and editing techniques to a variety of writing tasks in preparation for university-parallel composition classes.

 ENG 101 Freshman Composition I: A course in expository writing with emphasis on writing processes and effective rhetorical choices concerning audience, purpose, genre, and style.
 Students will examine the relationships among language, knowledge, and power, and gain facility with critical reading and writing.

 ENG 102 Freshman Composition II: A course in academic writing and critical thinking skills.
 This course is an intensive study of and practice in the strategies and techniques used for developing research-based expository and persuasive texts, emphasizing research methods and the process of inquiry.